-In this study, we introduce a tailored minimal RC approach to systematically investigate the matching of data and reservoir nonlinearities.
+In this study, we introduce a tailored minimal RC approach to systematically investigate the matching of data and reservoir states nonlinearities.
 In Sec. \ref{sec:reservoir-computing} we reduce the minimal RC model to its essence by using a single tunable nonlinearity parameter in the generalized reservoir states, and we examine the impact of this nonlinearity on prediction performance for datasets of varying complexity.

-All traditional chaotic systems use integer exponents as nonlinearities with Thomas' system\cite{Thomas1999} sine function being a notable exception.
-Here in Sec. \ref{sec:data} we introduce a fractional Halvorsen system as a novel data generator generalizing the classical Halvorsen attractor to fractional exponents in the nonlinear terms.
+All traditional chaotic systems use integer exponents as nonlinearities with the Thomas system's\cite{Thomas1999} sine function being a notable exception.
+Here in Sec. \ref{sec:data} we introduce a fractional Halvorsen system as a novel data generator, generalizing the classical Halvorsen attractor to fractional exponents in the nonlinear terms.
 This allows us to produce time series with a controllable degree of nonlinearity, providing an ideal testbed for our study.

-We use this data to perform extensive experiments in Sec. \ref{sec:mininal-required-nonlinearity} measuring the prediction performance and studying the relationship between the nonlinearity in the data and the nonlinearity in the model.
+We use this data to perform extensive experiments in Sec. \ref{sec:mininal-required-nonlinearity} measuring the prediction performance and studying the relationship between nonlinearity in the data and nonlinearity in the model.

-Applying our findings in reverse, we find in Sec. \ref{sec:applications} that we can use this framework to determine the smallest nonlinearity present in data by measuring the prediction performance over different nonlinearities in the model and noting when the prediction error minimizes.
+Applying our findings in reverse, we find in Sec. \ref{sec:applications} that we can use this framework to determine the smallest nonlinearity present in the data by measuring the prediction performance over different nonlinearities in the model and noting when the prediction error minimizes.
+There we compare our findings against using SINDy.
 Lastly, in that section we also transfer our insights from minimal RCs to improve the performance of classical RCs by introducing fractional, generalized reservoir states.